Topping Rose Wants to Double in Size!

 Atlantic Golf Club Housing

-Atlantic Golf Club had applied to the Planning Board and ZBA for significant relief for employee housing.
-The ZBA issued an opinion that it could not grant the requested relief as a code amendment would have been required.
+Atlantic Golf Club at 1040 Scuttlehole Road had applied to the Planning Board and ZBA for significant relief for a building ofover 6,000 sq ft for employee housing situated directly on Scuttlehole Road.
+The ZBA issued an opinion that it could notgrant the requested relief as a code amendment would have been required.
 Atlantic Golf Club subsequently proposed an amendment to the Town Code, which was adopted.
-Neighbors are challenging the new legislation on the basis of inadequate SEQRA review and the first appearance is scheduled by the parties in February 2024.
-In the meantime, the Planning Board is moving forward with a new application within the limitations of the new legislation.
-A SEQRA determination is expected from the Planning Board on the new application at the 1/25/24 2pm work session.
+The neighbors had challenged the new legislation on the basis of inadequate SEQRA (environmental) review.
+The BridgeCivic had questioned whether the Atlantic Golf Club could find another location on its approximately 200-acre property that would not impede the Scuttlehole viewshed, the preservation of which is a goal of the Town’s Comprehensive Plan.